radiityy/online-shop/README.md

 **Modern daily wear for endless rotation.**

-A full-stack e-commerce platform designed to provide a clean shopping experience for customers and an efficient store management workflow for administrators.
+NEVERENDING is a full-stack e-commerce web application designed to provide a clean shopping experience for customers and an efficient store management workflow for administrators.

 [Live Website](https://online-shop-production-b2b5.up.railway.app)